-Being a 20+ year veteran Genealogist and Researcher, Michelle’s previous experience with reuniting families were from adoption scenarios.
-She has successfully reunited a dozen or more adoptees and long-lost relatives in the last 20+ years.
+Being a 20+ year seasoned Genealogist and Researcher, Michelle’s previous experience with reuniting families were from adoption scenarios.
+She has successfully reunited dozens or more adoptees and long-lost relatives in the last 20+ years.

 It wasn’t until meeting her new brother that she realized the magnitude of children still left seeking their American fathers.
 From this encounter and experience, Michelle has committed to dedicating her time and talents to help other families reconnect.

 Starting with her own family tree, Michelle has 20+ years of research and reconnecting families on her resume.
 She has found and reconnected dozens of families who were from Adoptions and Amerasians.

 In her professional life, Michelle is a Graphic Designer, Website Developer, and Digital Marketing Specialist.

 In the beginning of 2019, Michelle and her adult son moved from her home state of Michigan to Georgia to be closer to her brother and his family.
 Her blended family consists of 3 siblings, Dung, Kevin and Donna, (all sharing the same father, but with different mothers).

 Their father served in the Army during the Vietnam War.
 He passed away in 2016, never knowing he had another son out there.
 RIP Dad <3

 Partner & Vietnamese Translator (and amazing brother to Michelle)